forwards/website_source/README.md

 new_post("Title in Title Case", kind = "blog")
 ```

-The date will be automatically pre-prepended to the title to create the file
-name.
-If you have set the `blogdown.subdir` option as described above, then the
+If you have set the `blogdown.subdir` and `blogdown.new_bundle` options as
+described above, then this will generate a file pre-pended by the date
-file will be created in the `content\blog` subdirectory (otherwise you can use
+in the `content\blog` subdirectory (otherwise you can use
-the `subdir` argument to `new_post`).
+the `subdir` argument to `new_post` to set the subdirectory and by default
+blogdown will create a nested directory for the post).

 The Forwards blog has a custom template for blogs, with a couple of additions
 to the YAML header, so you should specify `kind = blog` to use this template.